 - Reduce transaction costs and time

-The working group that developed this set of model legal documents will continue to touch base approximately once a year to determine whether any changes need to be made to the documents, including in light of any recent legal developments or actual experience using the documents in deals.
-Users of the documents are encouraged to send any comments or suggestions to Ben Veghte by emailing firstname.lastname@example.org.
+The General Counsel Advisory Board will continue to touch base approximately once a year to determine whether any changes need to be made to the documents, including in light of any recent legal developments or actual experience using the documents in deals.
+Users of the documents are encouraged to send any comments or suggestions to Jeff Farrah by emailing email@example.com.